New name, same mission! LIRS is now Global Refuge. Learn more.

 On November 15, 2022, U.S. Judge Emmet Sullivan voided the Title 42 order that has allowed U.S. border officials to quickly expel migrants, finding it “arbitrary and capricious in violation of the Administrative Procedure Act.”
 We look forward to the end of a policy which has led to mass border expulsions of migrants without any due process under the guise of a public health order.
 This will have lifesaving implications for people seeking safety, and represents a vital step towards restoring asylum.

-Under the Trump and Biden administrations, this cruel and unjust policy led to the expulsions of tens of thousands of migrants, a disproportionate number of whom are Black and Brown.
+Under the Trump and Biden administrations, this cruel and unjust policy led to the expulsions of tens of thousands of migrants, a disproportionate number of whom are people of color.
 While the rule used the guise of public health, it was rooted in xenophobia, designed to stoke fear and deny asylum seekers at our Southern border the right to dignity, safety, and the preservation of the family unit.

 Global Refuge welcomes the Court's decision to end Title 42 and has not been alone in condemning this policy.
 Legislators from both parties, the UN High Commissioner for Refugees, Black-led and human rights organizations across the world agree that Title 42 is in violation of international and domestic laws.
 As the administration begins preparations to end the shameful use of Title 42, we urge President Biden to quickly comply with the Court’s Order and rebuild and restore a humane, just asylum process without the use of immigration detention.